canmom/vector/VECTOR.md

 ##*chapter* FIRST

-The VECTOR Engine purrs softly in her hand, the wisp-thin blade of the sword leaving a trail of distortion as it moves.
+The VECTOR engine purrs softly in her hand, the wisp-thin blade of the sword leaving a trail of distortion as it moves.
 Snowflakes part as they touch it.

 Her quarry is near.
 Another VECTOR - almost close enough to taste.
 A little ball of heat somewhere in the collapsed houses, a whisper in the thick snow.